fraiseql/jsonb_ivm/README.md

 **High-performance PostgreSQL extension for intelligent partial updates of JSONB in CQRS architectures.**

-> ⚠️ **Alpha Release**: This is v0.1.0.
-POC validated.
+> ⚠️ **Alpha Release**: This is v0.2.0.
+Performance optimizations added (SIMD + batch operations).
 Not recommended for production use yet.

 ---